How Do I Activate an SSL Certificate

 HTTP-based and CNAME-based validation may take longer, as the Certificate Authority will need to locate the file or record.
 Please make sure that the file is publicly accessible and that there is no firewall blocking the requests behind your server.

 The validation system used by Certificate Authority performs automatic checks of the validation file/record over a certain period of time.
 If validation fails, double-check that the file/record data is correct and accessible and make any necessary edits.
 Once the information is correct and accessible, the file/record should be validated when the CA validation system runs its next check.

-Comodo OV/EV certificates will still send a domain validation email prior to the CA's document submission request.
+Comodo (now Sectigo) OV/EV certificates will still send a domain validation email prior to the CA's document submission request.
 If you order an OV/EV certificate, Certificate Authority will send you a list of documents required to verify your business, depending on the type of the certificate.
 To expedite the certificate issuance, also make sure that the Whois for your domain contains the correct contact information.
 Order processing by Certification Authority may take up to an hour.
 If you do not receive an approval email within the specified time frame or the certificate has not been issued after one hour, and you have confirmed that the file or record is publicly accessible, please contact our SSL Support Team via live chat or ticket system for further assistance.